Deepshift/DeepCreamPy/README.md

 A deep learning-based tool to automatically replace censored artwork in hentai with plausible reconstructions.

-Before DeepCreamPy can be used, the user must color censored regions in their hentai green in an image editing program like GIMP or Photoshop.
-DeepCreamPy takes the green colored images as input, and a neural network autommatically fills in the censored regions.
+Before DeepCreamPy can be used, the user must color censored regions in their hentai green with an image editing program like GIMP or Photoshop.
+DeepCreamPy takes the green colored images as input, and a neural network automatically fills in the censored regions.

-DeepCreamPy has a pre-built binary for Windows 64-bit available [here](https://github.com/deeppomf/DeepCreamPy/releases/latest).
+DeepCreamPy will have a pre-built binary for Windows 64-bit available [here](https://github.com/deeppomf/DeepCreamPy/releases/latest).
 DeepCreamPy's code works on Windows, Mac, and Linux.

 Please before you open a new issue check [closed issues](https://github.com/deeppomf/DeepCreamPy/issues?q=is%3Aissue+is%3Aclosed) and check the [table of contents](https://github.com/deeppomf/DeepCreamPy#table-of-contents).